stgatev/express-template/README.md

 #### NodeJS with NPM
 Download Node from [nodejs.org](https://nodejs.org).
 Minimum required version is 6.9.1.
 Node distributions include NPM, the Node Package Manager.

-#### Yarn
+#### [Optional] Using Yarn
-Install Yarn globally (if installed locally, the package installation may try to remove it, as it is not declared as a project dependency, and run into a problem)
+If using Yarn, install it globally.
+If installed locally, the package installation may try to remove it, as it is not declared as a project dependency, and run into a problem.
 ```
 npm install -g yarn
 ```

 #### Project dependencies
 The project dependencies are declared in **package.json**.
 They can be installed by NPM or Yarn.
-Yarn is recommended.
-If **yarn.lock** file does not exist, it will be created and versions locked.
-After cloning the project, run **yarn**:
+Either should work, however, Yarn is more performant and resilient.
 ```
+npm install

+-- OR --

 yarn
 ```
 **NOTE:** On Windows, it is possible for the Node modules installation by either NPM or Yarn to fail with a message stating a staging directory could not be renamed.
 Try disabling the Antivirus (both Real-time and Cloud-based protection).
 Another thing to try is to change the maximum path lenght, kept in the MAX_PATH environment variable, originally set to 260 characters, to a larger value: